ahussein-CSA/VMSS/README.md

 ## Conclusion:

-This guide is not using the applicaiton insight metrics to trigger VMSS autoscale. it uses a custom metric/event for this.
+This guide is not using the application insight metrics to trigger VMSS autoscale. it uses a custom metric/event for this.

-If you are interested to use application insight to perform the same, please check the below 2 links:
+If you are interested to use application insight to perform the same, please check the below 2 links:<br>

 [Here](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview#application-level-metrics-with-app-insights)
 <br> And
 [Here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent)